Chocolate-cake-filled-with-strawberries-and-cream

 Social and cultural blunders are all too common.

-They make botched attempts at being inclusive, like this widely condemned Dove advert where the woman changes her shirt and changes from black to white.
+Brands sometimes make botched attempts at being inclusive, like this widely condemned Dove advert, in which a black woman changes to a white woman.

-And by trying to do the right thing, they use language that divides opinion.
-The inclusive language on Superdrug’s Luna pads pack (shown below) used the phrase “a person who menstruates” rather than “a woman who menstruates”.
+Or they use language that divides opinion.
+Like the language on Superdrug’s Luna pads pack, which used the phrase ‘a person who menstruates’ rather than ‘a woman’.

-Being more socially and culturally aware comes back to listening.
-And understanding the challenges different groups are facing.
+Being more socially and culturally aware comes back to listening, understanding the challenges your customers are facing.

 9. Choose your causes wisely

-It’s much better to stand for one or two causes that really mean something to you and where you can use your voice and actions to make a meaningful difference.
+When it comes to causes, it’s much better to stand for one or two causes that you truly believe in and that really mean something to you.
+These should be causes you’re completely familiar with and where you can use your voice and actions to make a meaningful difference.

 10. Put your brand first

-When you’ve spent time and effort building a brand, the last thing you want to do is jeopardise all your hard work with spontaneous tone deaf messaging.
+When you’ve spent time and effort building a brand, the last thing you want to do is jeopardise all your hard work with a spontaneous, tone-deaf message.

 • Make you look oblivious, uninformed and unaware